openHPI/codeocean/docs/LOCAL_SETUP.md

 ```

 Then, you should check all config files manually and adjust settings where necessary for your environment.
-For the basic setup you only need to
+For the basic setup you only need to add your username for the database in `database.yml`.
+For macOS, it is the same as your Mac username.

-- generate a secret with e.g. `rails secret` and then add it into the three CHANGE_ME fields in `secrets.yml`.
+For a production configuration, you also need to supply a secret key base.
+To do so, first generate a secret with `rails secret` and then set it as environment variable `SECRET_KEY_BASE=<your secret>` for the process.
-- add your username for the database in `database.yml`.
-For macOS, it is the same as your mac username.

 ### Install required project libraries